Santiago-AGZ/Santiago-AGZ/README.md

 <h1 align="center"><b>Hi, I'm Santiago/Santiago-AGZ </b><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35"></h1>

 # 💫 About Me:
-Hi there!
-I’m a young programmer passionate about technology, with a strong desire to learn and grow every single day.
-My goal is not just to write code but to create innovative solutions that make a difference.<br><br>I firmly believe that learning is a lifelong journey, and I’m always looking for new challenges to improve my skills and explore different areas of programming.
-From collaborating on exciting projects to proposing innovative ideas, I’m ready to give my best in every line of code.
+Hello everyone!
+I'm Santiago, a young programmer from Colombia, passionate about technology, with a strong focus on continuous learning and constant improvement.
+My goal is not only to write code, but to develop innovative solutions that have a real impact.
+I am currently in the process of training as a developer.

+I strongly believe that learning is a continuous process, so I am always looking for new challenges to hone my skills and expand my knowledge in different areas of software development.
+Specifically, I am focusing on backend development, a field that interests me for its ability to create efficient and scalable systems.

 ## 🌐 Socials:
 <a href="https://linkedin.com/in/santiagoprueva@gmail.com" target="_blank">